ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-firewall.md

 1. See [Supported platforms](/docs/hlf-support?topic=hlf-support-console-ocp-about#console-ocp-about-prerequisites) for a list of supported versions.

-2. You cannot deploy both an {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric v2.1.x and 2.5.x instance to the same cluster.
-If you need to run both instances of the product, then they must be running in separate clusters.

-3. You need to install and connect to your cluster by using [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html){: external} to deploy the platform.
+2. You need to install and connect to your cluster by using [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html){: external} to deploy the platform.

-4. If you have a Hardware Security Module (HSM) that you plan to use to generate and store the private key for your CA, peer, or ordering nodes, you need to create an HSM client image and push it to your container registry.
+3. If you have a Hardware Security Module (HSM) that you plan to use to generate and store the private key for your CA, peer, or ordering nodes, you need to create an HSM client image and push it to your container registry.
 Follow instructions in the [advanced deployment](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-adv-deployment#ibm-hlfsupport-console-adv-deployment-hsm-build-docker) topic to build the image.

 ## Pull the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images
 {: #deploy-ocp-images-firewall}